chadhs/dotfiles/README.md

 ### lang version philosophy

-run the lastest stable version via homebrew as a base version.  if you need a specific version for development use a version manager or docker.
+where possible run the lastest stable version via homebrew as a base version.  if you need a specific version for development use a version manager or docker.

-#### current exception
+#### current exceptions

+- postgres@11
-- postgres
+- java11
-- java
+- node@12

 ### fun options